 Both parents should have good hip and elbow scores, a clear eye test, and be PRA clear as a minimum.

-You should also make sure that the German Shepherd parent does not walk on their hocks and has a straight back.
+You should also make sure that the German Shepherd parent does not walk on their hocks and avoid dogs with an extremely arched back.

 Do German Shepherd Golden Retriever Mixes Make Good Family Pets